Want to listen to what does a veggie burger taste like? You can also download the audio version from the Eating Enlightenment website here.

 I got anemia, which is a blood condition when you don’t have enough iron in your blood.
 So this made me feel very fatigued.

 So… The doctor basically said I needed to eat meat.
 And I started eating meat.
+And as my body recovered, I gained more self-esteem in myself.

 My energy got better and yada yada yada…